What Is Tummy Tuck Revision Surgery?

 - During your recovery following abdominoplasty surgery, dressing and bandages are applied to your incision.
 You will need to wear a compression garment to minimise swelling and provide support to your abdomen.
 This ensures an uneventful healing and recovery process.
 Small tubes are placed underneath the skin to empty excess fluids and blood collected.

-Risks and Complications of a Tummy Tuck Revision Procedure
+Risks and Complications of Revision Surgery

-- Anaesthetic complications: Drug allergy and hypersensitivity are common side effects following anesthetic drug administration.
+Drug allergy and hypersensitivity are common side effects following anesthetic drug administration.

-- Bleeding: Bleeding during and after surgery may occur.
+Bleeding during and after surgery may occur.
 If there is soakage of dressings or an abnormally large collection of blood in the drain, then you should immediately consult with Dr Doyle.

-- Surrounding structure injury: During the procedure, surrounding structures such as blood vessels, and nerves may get injured.
+During the procedure, surrounding structures such as blood vessels, and nerves may get injured.

-Late complications of the tummy tuck recovery procedure include:
+Late complications include:

 - Wound Infection: If your wound is red, swollen, there is discharge from the wound and severe pain then you are most likely suffering from a wound infection.
 You will be prescribed antibiotics to treat the wound infection.